barrysir/sm-analyze-stats/README.md

 # sm-analyze-stats

-Scripts to analyze a given Stepmania Stats.xml file for stats (most played songs, leaderboards, etc.)
+Simple script to analyze the saved statistics of a Stepmania instance (Stats.xml, Upload folder) and report statistics in an Excel spreadsheet.
+(This can then be imported into Google Sheets or wherever.)

 You can run this code but I don't really expect people to run it for themselves, it's more for people to look at and steal/reuse for their own analysis needs :)